search-icon

 Use Locations permissions to restrict a user's actions to the selected locations.
 Stock picking, stock receiving, inventory actions (stocktake, stock adjustment, inventory write-off) and production actions (production, assembly, disassembly) are restricted to locations where permission is granted.

-Location permissions set here also apply to users of DEAR Warehouse Management Solution (WMS) and DEAR Manufacturing Execution Solution (MES) applications.
+Location permissions set here also apply to users of Cin7 Core Warehouse Management Solution (WMS) and Cin7 Core Manufacturing Execution Solution (MES) applications.

-NOTE: Location permissions for DEAR Point-of-Sale (POS) are set via the DEAR web portal, by going to Integrations → POS and the Users tab.
+NOTE: Location permissions for Cin7 Core Point-of-Sale (POS) are set via the Cin7 Core web portal, by going to Integrations → POS and the Users tab.
 In the Outlets field, the user can select all outlets, a single outlet, or multiple outlets.
-See Setting up DEAR POS Basics - Invite users to your POS store
+See Setting up Cin7 Core POS Basics - Invite users to your POS store

 Users can still see purchases, sales, inventory actions and production actions in other locations when created by other users.